Kingdom of Kandy: Internal strife under the Nayaks (1739–1815)

-The territories still held by the Dutch on the island were formally ceded to the British under the Treaty of Amiens in 1802, though the English East India Company continued to exercise a monopoly over the colony’s trade.
+The territories still held by the Dutch on the island were formally ceded to the British under the Treaty of Amiens in 1802, though the English East India Company continued to exercise a monopoly over the colony's trade.
 British agents were placed in charge of the lucrative pearl fisheries, as well as monopolies on cotton plantations, salt, and tobacco.
 In just the first three years of British administration, the government earned £396,000 from the pearl fisheries alone, a revenue that helped offset declining cinnamon prices caused by large Dutch stockpiles in Amsterdam.

+Kandyan chiefs Ehelepola, Molligoda and Kapuvatta with the British agent John D'Oyly.

 Amidst rising tension, matters came to a head when a group of Moorish British subjects were detained and beaten by the agents of Pilima Talawe.
 British demands for reparations were ignored by the Kandyan court, prompting Governor North to order an invasion of Kandyan territory, thus beginning the First Kandyan War.
 On 31 January 1803, a British force led by General Hay Macdowall marched to Kandy and found it evacuated.
 The British installed Muttusami, but he was not respected by the Kandyans.

 The occupation quickly unraveled.
 Surrounded by a hostile population, short of provisions, and ravaged by disease, the British position became untenable.
 When Macdowall fell ill, command passed to Major Davie.
 The British abandoned Kandy, leaving their sick behind—who were subsequently executed.
 As the retreating troops attempted to cross the Mahaweli River, they were decisively defeated by Kandyan forces.
 Muttusami, along with nearly all the captured British soldiers, was executed; only Davie and three others were spared.

 The conflict dragged on for two years, becoming the longest and most intense phase of the Kandyan Wars, as Governor North persisted in sending fresh forces to the frontiers despite repeated setbacks.